resourceguru/api-docs/sections/authentication.md

 as this offers a simple flow for users to allow app access without you having to store their credentials.

+### When Single Sign On is required

+If your account is configured to require SSO for logins, API access through OAuth2 is only available when authenticating as the account owner.
+This restriction ensures that users who have been removed from your SSO provider aren't able to carry on using Resource Guru with unexpired API keys.

 ### Getting started

 We recommend using an OAuth2 library for the platform you're working with, rather than